highcharts/highcharts-ios-dev/README.md

 ```

 ## ***Press "Run" in XCode.***
-#### For more complex solutions see demo app HIFit provided by Highcharts or read documentation!
+#### For more complex solutions see demo app HighFit provided by Highcharts or read documentation!